-Recently, biosensors for the detection of viral pathogens have attracted a lot of interest.
-The rapid identification of the presence of a virus in contaminated food or water or in a patients sample is a prerequisite to efficiently counteract viral outbreaks, epidemics or bioterrorism.
+Recently, with pandemics such as SARS, MERS and Covid-19, biosensors for the detection of viral pathogens have attracted a lot of interest.
+The rapid identification of the presence of a virus in contaminated food or water, surfaces or in a patients samples is a prerequisite to efficiently counteract viral outbreaks, epidemics as well as bioterrorism.

 Currently, the highest sensitivity for virus detection is achieved with assays relying on polymerase chain reaction (PCR) for multiplication and detection of viral DNA and RNA.
 However, this technique has some drawbacks.
 It has a long processing time (typically 24 hours), the lack of real-time monitoring and rapid on-site pathogen detection and as well as this advanced laboratory equipment and trained personnel is required.

 Bio-analytical assay for detection of the human Norovirus (NoV)

 A research group led by Fredrik Höök at Chalmers University of Technology in Sweden have developed a bio-analytical assay for the detection of whole virus particles with single virus sensitivity.
 In their recent work, their focus is on the detection of the human Norovirus (NoV); a highly infectious virus causing gastroenteritis or the more commonly known “winter vomiting bug”.